masaopepin/project-idle-rpg/README.md

 # Project Idle RPG
 #### Video Demo:  <URL HERE>
 #### Description:
 My final project for the CS50x course is an idle game made with JavaScript, HTML and CSS.
 I started working on this project on October 1, 2023 and been working on it for around 5 days a week since then.
-It is the cumulative work of over 300 hours of coding and drawing.
+It is the cumulative work of over 400 hours of coding and drawing.
 I used JSDoc syntax to comment and to help IntelliSense provide me with appropriate auto-complete suggestions while writing the code.
 All the icons in the [assets/icons](assets/icons/) folder were made by me using the GIMP 2.10.34 software.
 The game can be played entirely locally using the Live Server extension of VS Code or with other similar ways of starting a local server.

 The main game loop is simple:
 <details><summary>Gather</summary>

-    Use one of the gathering skills (Fishing, Mining or Woodcutting) to collect resources that can be sold, used in crafting recipes or used to purchase upgrades.
+***Use one of the gathering skills (Fishing, Mining or Woodcutting) to collect resources that can be sold, used in crafting recipes or used to purchase upgrades.***

 - To start gathering, choose one of the gathering skills from the navigation bar, then click on the gathering node button you want to start.
 - Each node can have conditions that must be met before being able to gather from the node.
 These conditions will appear below the node button when they fail.